We have over 25 years of experience running major chess camps.

 Adult campers are housed in an air-conditioned residence hall and have the option of single occupant rooms.

-Families (camper and their escort) are housed in double occupancy rooms in an air condition residence hall.
+Families (camper and their chaperone) are housed in double occupancy rooms in an air condition residence hall.

-Lost key: If your camper loses their key, the fee is $100 per key core unit replaced.
+Lost key: If your camper loses their key, the fee is $125 per key core unit replaced, no exceptions.
+If this happens during camp your credit card will be charged so your camper can access their room.

 Frequently Asked Questions